Sabre reduced regrettable attrition from 9% to 7.5%

 Sabre created specific engagement plans for employees at risk of leaving, including conversations to discuss career paths and progression, assess compa-ratio, and re-align on the other specifics of their role.
 People leaders also partnered with HRBPs and talent managers to implement more one-on-one engagement between employees and their managers.
 Through exit interviews, the team learned that while financial incentives helped keep top talent, intentional one-on-one engagement had a more powerful impact on retention.

 The predictive analysis and tailored engagement plans has lowered regrettable attrition.
-At its peak in early 2018, regrettable attrition hit 9%.
+At its peak, regrettable attrition hit 9%.
 As of today, the rate has dropped to 7.5%, with the team continuing to work on further lowering it back to 5%.

 “Even though we just recently implemented and deployed the analytics portion of Visier, we’re already seeing results.
 Right now, we have people who get data in a millisecond versus having to wait hours and sometimes days.
 So the accessibility is tremendous.”Senior Director of Strategic Workforce Planning, People Analytics, Sabre